britram/rains-prototype/draft-trammell-rains-protocol.md

 Since signature verification is resource-intensive, clients delegate signature verification to query servers by default.
 The query server signs the message containing results for a query using its own key (published as an infrakey object associated with the query server's name), and a validity time corresponding to the signature it verified with the longest lifetime, stripping other signatures from the reply.
 This behavior can be disabled by a client by specifying query option 7, allowing the client to do its own verification.

 # Deployment Considerations

 The following subsections discuss issues that must be considered in any deployment of RAINS at scale.

-## Assertion lifetime management
+## Assertion Lifetime Management

 An assertion can contain multiple signatures, each with a different lifetime.
 Signature lifetimes are equivalent to a time to live in the present DNS: authorities should compute a new signature for each validity period, and make these new signatures available when old ones are expiring.

-If an unexpected change to an assertion is necessary, the hash chain based replacement mechanism described in {{hash-chain-rev}} provides a way for an authority to replace signed assertions with new information or with Null objects, in the case of deletion.
+Since assertion lifetime management is based on a real-time clock expressed in UTC, RAINS servers MUST use a clock synchronization protocol such as NTP

-Since assertion lifetime management is based on a real-time clock expressed in UTC, RAINS servers MUST use a clock synchronization protocol such as NTP {{RFC5905}}.
+{{RFC5905}}.

 ## Secret Key Management